 Not to be confused with The Assimilator, which is a character trait rather than the focus of the entire plot.
 There the character is simply expanding instead of something visionary, though a visionary Assimilator might devise an Assimilation Plot.

 Compare/contrast The Evils of Free Will, where the villains use force, brainwashing, and other things to systematically eliminate unique thinkers until everyone is basically a carbon copy, but remains an individual physically.
-A standard feature of pretty much every dystopia, ever.

 A step up is the World of Silence; not only has everyone become one, but that 'oneness' is one of complete apathy and nothing.
 Likely to lead to Loss of Identity and/or Identity Breakdown to those who are forced to assimilate.

-Season 4 of Yu-Gi-Oh!
+- Season 4 of Yu-Gi-Oh!
 GX: An enemy mentally breaks its victims down until they're too afraid of the future to live and sets them free from the resulting nightmares into a shapeless dark void where all "souls are united" and "all intellects become one."

-Interestingly, the assimilation plot is not even the final threat in the series.
+- Interestingly, the assimilation plot is not even the final threat in the series.

-The anime series Kaiba has a giant plant monster that consumes memories and planets that contain them.
+- The anime series Kaiba has a giant plant monster that consumes memories and planets that contain them.
 When the threat comes towards a planet the main characters are on, Popo, who just usurped the king, wants the world to be eaten to unify all people and their memories.
 One of the Warp copies seems to agree with this idea.

-In Macross Frontier, Big Bad Grace O'Connor's Evilutionary Biologist plan is to use her cybernetic implant based brain network and the FTL-communications of the Vajra's fold quartz to link everyone in the entire galaxy into a single group mind.
+- In Macross Frontier, Big Bad Grace O'Connor's Evilutionary Biologist plan is to use her cybernetic implant based brain network and the FTL-communications of the Vajra's fold quartz to link everyone in the entire galaxy into a single group mind.
 Unlike the trope, however, the heroes discover that the network will have an "admin" position which will effectively put one person's desires over everyone else hooked into it, and that this is how Grace has already co-opted the Macross Galaxy fleet into her private army.
 The final episode even has what may be a Shout-Out to Evangelion in this memorable exchange:

 Brera: Being connected to you scoundrels, I truly realized: no matter how far we go, humans are always alone.